wftutorials/android-beginner-tutorial/README.md

 ## Getting click events

-When the user clicks on an element we want to take an action lets see how we can do this.
+When the user clicks on an element we want to take an action based on this event lets see how we can do this.
 Update the `activity_main.xml` as show below

 ```html